rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **My print stuck so well to the build plate that I can't remove it?**

-Congratulations on having a well-leveled plate.
-Sometimes prints adhere so well that removal is difficult.
-Try the following methods to remove recalcitrant prints, in order of recommendation:

-·  Heat up the print and build plate to around 40~50°C by using a hairdryer or running them under hot water.
-Your print can then be easily removed.

-·  Use the provided sharpened steel scraper - place the build plate on your working surface with its edge on the working table (so the model is facing left and adjustable head facing right or vise-versa), position the steel scraper on the edge where the model and build plate interface, and then give a gentle downwards knock to the handle - fracturing the model off the plate.
+When prints adhere so well that removal is difficult, use the provided sharpened steel scraper to fracture the model off the plate.
+Place the build-plate/print on your working surface, in a position where the model is facing left and adjustable head facing right or vice-versa.
+While using a very low, near-parallel to the build-plate angle, position the steel scraper on the edge where the model and build plate interface and then give a quick, gentle downwards knock to the handle.
+Running hot water over the print/build-plate for several seconds may provide additional assistance.

 **When should I remove supports?**